 Something worth pointing out right off the bat is OnLive's "groundbreaking video compression technology" that is used to stream the Desktop cloud to your tablet.
 If there's one company that has figured out how to perfect streaming of full-screen media, it's definitely OnLive.

 I was a bit skeptical at first, but after trying out every aspect of the app through a relatively slow, Spanish Vodafone HSPA+ hotspot here in Barcelona, I have to say I'm thoroughly impressed.
 Read More

 It looks like the touchscreen isn't the only piece of hardware on the Sensation that works when it wants to.
 Posted today on XDA-Developers, Sensation owner zmfl recounted his experience with the audio signal coming and going on his phone, and having received confirmation of the issue from other members there, enterprisingly figured out the cause of the problem and its solution.

 Put simply, the paint around the Sensation's 3.5 mm headphone jack tends to wear away or chip with use.
+This brings the pins of the cable plug into contact with the bare case metal and results in the audio cutting out or sending errant control signals to your media player.
 Read More